Dyraxe/imdb-clone-Next.js-13/README.md

 # About

-IMDb clone done with Next.js 13 styled with tailwind
+A simple IMDb clone, for my personal study of next.js 13, styled with tailwind.

 **Features:**